Warwick Scholars Undergraduates

 — The Global Student Experience

-Hear from one of our student's who took part in this trip in 2019 here!
+Hear from one of our student's who took part in this trip in 2019 hereLink opens in a new window!

 - Extra support and advice.

-From enhanced access to Warwick Alumni, employers and even fellow scholars, every Warwick Scholar will have unique opportunities for support and guidance at Warwick.
+From enhanced access to Warwick Alumni, employers and even fellow scholars, every Warwick Scholar will have unique opportunities for support and guidance at Warwick from the dedicated Warwick Scholars team.

 - Becoming part of a growing programme community

-You’ll be joining and welcomed into a community of over 150 Warwick Scholars past and present, from first years to finalists, postgraduates and Alumni.
+You’ll be welcomed into a community of over 300 Warwick Scholars past and present, from first years to finalists, postgraduates and Alumni.

-Once your results have been confirmed and you've accepted your place to study with us here at Warwick, you will be sent an invitation to join the Warwick Scholars undergraduate programme by the programme coordinator.
-To accept your place, you'll be asked to read through and sign our Warwick Scholars Student Agreement which will be shared with you as part of the invitation.
+Once your results have been confirmed and you've accepted your place to study with us here at Warwick, you will be sent an invitation to join the Warwick Scholars undergraduate programme by the programme lead.
+To accept your place, you'll be asked to read through and sign our Warwick Scholars Student Agreement, which you'll receive along with your invitation.

 WarwickScholars at warwick dot ac dot uk